pauly-g/OE-Game/docs/GAMEPLAY_MECHANICS.md

   - Auto-complete new orders as they appear
   - Auto-complete existing orders on the conveyor belt
   - Display a countdown timer showing remaining time
+- Power-up switch is positioned at 76% from the left and 52% from the top + 50px
+- Power-up system tracks which orders were created during power-up mode

+## Radio Feature

+The game includes a music player radio system with the following features:

+- **Order Editing Radio**: Replaces the original "Warehouse Radio" name
+- **Music Unlocking**: New music tracks unlock as game stations unlock
+- **Track Variety**:
+  - Background music tracks (always available)
+  - Thematic songs for each station type (unlocked progressively)
+- **Player Interface**:
+  - 8-bit Winamp-inspired horizontal player
+  - Play/pause/stop controls
+  - Volume slider
+  - Track progress bar
+  - Animated equalizer visualizer
+  - Playlist and lyrics tabs
+- **Persistence**:
+  - Music continues playing when UI is closed
+  - Music state is preserved across component remounts
+  - Unlocked stations are tracked in localStorage
+- **Integration**:
+  - Radio button in the main UI
+  - Notification system for newly unlocked songs
+  - Station tracker syncs game progress with radio availability

 ## Cheat Codes